python/cpython/Doc/c-api/buffer.rst

 .. c:function:: Py_ssize_t PyBuffer_SizeFromFormat(const char *format)

-   Return the implied :c:data:`~Py_buffer.itemsize` from :c:data:`~Py_buffer.format`. on success, the size of the *format* is returned.
-Otherwise, return -1.
+   Return the implied :c:data:`~Py_buffer.itemsize` from :c:data:`~Py_buffer.format`. on success, the size of the return *format* and -1 Otherwise.

    .. versionadded:: 3.9